Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 ***Darcy***

-"And by *’bupkis’* you mean…?"
+"And by *’bupkis’* you mean...?"

 *"Over the last five months, Ava Ríos has sent nearly two thousand emails and text messages in professional correspondence with her colleagues and contacts, all kosher.
 Personal messages with her friends and family, nothing untoward.
 On her personal devices she plays Slow Light Online about five hours a week and Click Wizards two or three times a day for an average of about five minutes per session.
 Her most visited websites are Instagram, Reddit, the Cimbrean government’s health and fitness portal, Pornhub, Wikipedia and a smattering of blogs and news sites.
 Long story short, since leaving Egypt she has done exactly* ***nothing*** *with any of her devices that would be a violation of her NDA.
 About the worst of her sins is she doesn’t change her passwords often enough, but then again who does?"*

 "And the message?"

 The message.
-Darcy had… *not* been pleased to be woken at three in the morning a few days earlier and summoned to Cimbrean ASAP.
+Darcy had... *not* been pleased to be woken at three in the morning a few days earlier and summoned to Cimbrean ASAP.
 She had spent most of the trip grinding her teeth in fact, especially upon learning who was at the heart of the urgent call.

 She had staggered through the first eight hours of the investigation in a fog of caffeine, irritation and the manic energy of the sleep-deprived before finally allowing herself to crash.